 - a) Mayor; or

-- b) Mr Mayor; or

-- c) Madam Mayor; or

-- d) Chair; or
+- b) Chair; or

-- e) Mr Chairperson; or

-- f) Madam Chairperson;
+- c) Chairperson;

 - as appropriate.

 Councillors and members of Council staff in speaking must address each other by their titles of Councillor or officer as the case may be.

 Any member of the public attending a Meeting must not: